01-edu/public/subjects/localhost/README.md

 In the file you should be able to specify the following:

-- Choose the host (server_address) and one port or multiple ports for each server.
+- The host (server_address) and one or multiple ports for each server.
 - The first server for a host:port will be the default if the "server_name" didn't match any other server.
 - Path to custom error pages.
 - Limit client body size for uploads.
 - Setup routes with one or multiple of the following settings:
   - Define a list of accepted HTTP methods for the route.
-  - Define an HTTP redirection.
+  - Define HTTP redirections.
   - Define a directory or a file from where the file should be searched (for example, if `/test` is rooted to `/usr/Desktop`, the URL `/test/my_page.html` will route to `/usr/Desktop/my_page.html`).
   - Define a default file for the route if the URL is a directory.
   - Specify a `CGI` to use for a certain file extension.